BBE78/events-player/README.md

 ## What is `events-player`?

-It is a player of time based events, such as a movie player but with events :)
+It is a player of time based events, such as a movie player :movie_camera: but with your events :smile:

 It could be used in a browser, or in a Node.js application.